The Role of Nutrition in Treadmill Weight Loss

 2. The Importance of Protein for Weight Loss

-Protein is essential for losing weight, especially if you do interval training on a bike as part of your practice.
-Protein helps muscles grow and heal, keeps hunger in check, and speeds up the metabolism.
+If you want to lose weight, you need to eat protein.
+This is particularly true if you conduct interval training on a bike as part of your practice.
+Protein helps muscles develop and recover, protects you from becoming hungry, and speeds up your metabolism.

 Solution:

-- After working out on the bike, you should eat a healthy meal that includes protein to help your muscles heal faster and grow back stronger.
-A meal you could eat after working out is a chicken salad with avocado or a protein shake made with fruit and almond milk.
+• After a bike ride, a meal high in protein might help your muscles heal faster and become stronger.
+After your workout, eat a chicken salad with avocado or a protein smoothie made with fruit and almond milk.

 3. Carbohydrates: Fueling Your Workouts